Nguyen1976/twitter-api/readme.md

 - All gRPC methods must match exactly (case-sensitive) between proto and implementation.
 - Queue jobs (e.g., OTP email) are processed in the background and are non-blocking for API requests.
 - The codebase is organized for easy extension with new modules and microservices.
+- **Monolith-first, microservices-ready**: Each module can be extracted into a microservice with minimal changes thanks to clean architecture and interface-driven design.

 ---